liveahero-wiki/liveahero-wiki.github.io/_charas/victom.md

 {% include sidekick-infobox.html stockId=10091 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="victom"
+h_gachaResult = "Hyper Rescue Squad Captain, Victom.<br>Also known as Survive Taker.<br>I'll certainly protect your lives…" s_gachaResult = "My name's Victom, Hyper Rescue Squad Captain.<br>I want you to entrust the heroes' live to me<br>Even if I have to injure my body, I will protect them." salesStart = "Roger, Let's move." salesEnd = "We made it back.
+Mission accomplished." battleStart = "Survive taker, Mission received<br>Commencing lifesaving!" action = "Roger." attack = "Sweep off" skill = "Let's break this situation!" special = "Rescue!
+Lightspeed Phoenix!" smallDamage = "Nu..!" bigDamage = "Nua!" win = "Mission accomplished, returning back.<br>Aa, this injury is of no concern, when compared to the weight of their lives…" lose = "Aa, once again…once again, I can't save the life in front of me…." assist = "I'll make an opening!" assisted = "Thank you."
 APPRECIATION = "Accumulation of fatigue is the worst thing that can happen during a mission.<br>If the commander is exhausted, it will affect morale.<br>In other words... take a little break.
 Don't worry me too much."
 DAILY = "Oh, you are here.<br>In that case, what sort of mission are we going to embark on?<br>Don't worry, I won't die."
 HERO = "That young one is forever immature.<br>Despite his timid personality, he is way too reckless.<br>But ...
 I don't hate him."